Because sound travels through any medium, including water, it would make sense for microphones to be waterproof.

 Unfortunately, these capsules are inherently in a high-impedance circuit (> 1 GΩ).

-Therefore, in humid conditions, this electricity will often have an easier time escaping on airborne water molecules than through the impedance converter (the capsule output).
+Therefore, this electricity will often have an easier time escaping on airborne water molecules than through the impedance converter (the capsule output) in humid conditions.
 This causes noise, crackling, diminished frequency response, and a reduced output level.

 To read more about microphone capsules, check out my article What Is A Microphone Capsule?
 (Plus Top 3 Most Popular Capsules).